 As for the other end of the spectrum, a 20-20 sensitivity allows for extremely quick turns with only a simple flick of the control stick.
 This may be great for those who run-and-gun, as being able to turn on a dime could help a submachine gun user snap onto an enemy going on the flank.

 While a good portion of the Call of Duty community may never change their sensitivity settings past the default 3-3, we recommend experimenting around the scale to find out your ideal speed for looking around in-game.

 The Vehicles team at Infinity Ward rebuilt the way Call of Duty players can drive around the map, with the goal of making these war machines realistic, yet easy and fun to use in combat.

 Driving a vehicle, in most cases, is as simple as pressing R2 to accelerate, L2 to brake or reverse, and the left control stick to turn.
 The right control stick can be used to look around or could be a necessary part of the turning process, depending on the vehicle being used.

 Vehicles are the fastest way to get across the map, but of course, the hum of an engine is substantially louder than boots on the ground.

 All vehicles can also be boarded, and the number of seats available depends on the vehicle in question.
 Whether it’s an ATV, SUV, Heli, Cargo Truck, or Tac Rover, any and all vehicles may be necessary for travelling long distances across the Warzone map.
 Plus, they could be used as weapons against enemies who dare cross your path on foot.

-Click here to jump to the types of vehicles you will encounter in the Warzone and how they can be effective.
+Click here to visit the Vehicles chapter and find out the types of vehicles you will encounter in the Warzone and how they can be effective.